Infection prevention and control

 The provider must undertake appropriate and thorough cleaning of the premises prior to reopening where necessary, including areas that may have been closed or out of use for a number of weeks.
 This may need to be undertaken in conjunction with the owner or manager of the premises.

 This should be an extension of the cleaning regime normally used in childcare settings, with touchpoints such as table-tops, chairs, doors, light switches, banisters, equipment sinks, and toilets cleaned more regularly.
-There should be routine cleaning and disinfection of touchpoints such as door handles and hard surfaces.
-This should include equipment for staff use (e.g. telephones, keyboards, door handles, kettles, and tables).
-Settings should ensure regular (at least twice daily) cleaning of commonly touched objects and surfaces (e.g. desks, handles, dining tables, etc.).
-Toys and equipment that children access should be cleaned when groups of children change – e.g. between sessions and at the end of the day or in the morning before the session begins using standard anti-bacterial detergents that are active against viruses and bacteria.
+There should be routine cleaning and disinfection of touchpoints such as door handles and hard surfaces as detailed in the table below.
+This should include equipment for staff use (e.g. telephones, desks, handles, keyboards, door handles, kettles, and tables).

 Children should be discouraged from bringing items from home to the setting.
 We recognise however that some children may require a transitional item as a comforter and consideration should be given as to how to safely manage this to ensure children are supported in their transition to the setting.